DanGrigore/AirMaster/README.md

-# AirMaster
+# AirMaster :airplane:

-I created an "endless run" game, similar to flappy birds, but is orianted vertically instead of orizontally.
-The idea of the game is to pass as more pipes as you can with an airplane, which can move right-left.
+I created an "endless run" game, similar to flappy bird, but is oriented vertically instead of orizontally.
+The idea of the game is to pass as many pipes as you can with an airplane, which can move right-left.

 In the making of this project, I used the next components:
 1. One display